jamesjohnmcguire/MusicLibraryManager/README.md

 ## Building

 If you have iTunes installed, you should set the UseItunes environment variable to 'true', such as SET UseItunes=true and / or SETX UseItunes true.
 Otherwise, it will build with a pre-generated Interop.iTunesLib.dll.
-I

 ## Contributing